Deltares/MeshKernelPy/README.md

 # Installation

-## Windows

 The library can be installed from PyPI by executing

 ```bash
 pip install meshkernel
 ```

-If you encounter any issues importing the pip wheels on Windows, you may need to install the [Visual C++ Redistributable for Visual Studio 2019](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+Under Windows, If you encounter any issues importing the pip wheels on Windows, you may need to install the [Visual C++ Redistributable for Visual Studio 2019](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

-## Linux

-Currently, we only offer wheels specific to Deltares' CentOS machines.
-We plan to release a manylinux wheel at PyPI in the future.

 # Examples